Spenhouet/jekyll-4-gh-pages-quickstart/README.md

 <p align="center"><em>Check the result of this basic version out at <a href="https://spenhouet.com/jekyll-4-gh-pages-quickstart/">spenhouet.com/jekyll-4-gh-pages-quickstart</a>.</em></p>

 This is a working version of this [guide](https://jekyllrb.com/docs/continuous-integration/github-actions/) using [helaili/jekyll-action](https://github.com/marketplace/actions/jekyll-actions) for the GitHub actions to deploy a Jekyll 4 page.

+## Activate Deployment

+In your repositories GitHub settings, go to `Pages` and set the source branch to `gh-pages` and `/ (root)`.
+The GitHub action will build the Jekyll page and commit it to the `gh-pages` branch.
+The GitHub build in deployment action will then deploy the page.

 ## Local Development